Jewish Agency for Israel: Governance

 The board of governors, which meets not less than three times a year, is the central policy-making body of the Jewish Agency.
 The 120 governors play a crucial role in the governance of the agency in overseeing budgets and operations and in recommending policy to the agency.
 Members of the board are elected to serve for a two-year term in the following manner: 60 of the members (50 percent) are designated by WZO; 36 of the members (30 percent) are designated by JFNA/UIA; 24 members (20 percent) are designated by Keren Hayesod.
 The board of governors determines policy of the Jewish Agency for Israel and manages, supervises, controls, and directs its operations and activities.
 The current chairperson of the board of governors, as of July 2014, is Mr. Charles (Chuck) Horowitz Ratner.

 The Assembly, which meets at least once every two years, is the supreme governing body of the Jewish Agency.
 It has 518 delegates who are elected in the following manner: 259 of the members (50 percent) are designated by the WZO; 155 of the members (30 percent) are designated by the Jewish Federations of North America/United Israel Appeal (JFNA/UIA); and 104 of the members (20 percent) are designated by Keren Hayesod.
 The Assembly is responsible for determining basic policies and goals of the Jewish Agency; receiving and reviewing reports from the board of governors; making recommendations on major issues; and adopting resolutions on the above.

 The director general is responsible, under the direction of the chairperson of the executive, for the implementation of policies established by the assembly, the board of governors and the executive.
-In addition, he/she is responsible for all operations and administration of the Jewish Agency, including implementation of long-term strategic goals.
-The current director general is Amira Ahronoviz, the first woman to hold the position.
+The director general is responsible for all operations and administration of the Jewish Agency, including implementation of long-term strategic goals.